*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 The score for this film was a collaboration between Marco Beltrami and Marilyn Manson (who knew?) and the interview regarding this film score features the two of them.
 Manson describes the score and overall soundtrack as being more “electronic” than previous works.

 Resident Evil doesn’t rate that high on my list of favorite films (because of the zombies), but it’s definitely worth a try if you’re into straight-out action.
-I hope you enjoy this interview, I think my mojo is slowly coming back!
+I hope you enjoy this interview!
 Let me know what you think of Resident Evil (both the first film and the series) in the comments below!

 Don’t forget to like Film Music Central on Facebook 🙂